gravitee-io/gravitee-platform-docs/docs/ee/installation.md

 If you are a Gravitee CE user and you want to try out EE features, just install the unified bundle, request an EE license, add it to the installation, and restart.
 You no longer need to download and install a new, standalone EE version of APIM or AM!

-NOTE: You can now sign up for a free, time-limited, full EE-grade API Management trial with included Alert Engine, as part of the [free Gravitee Cloud trial registration](https://cockpit.gravitee.io/register).
-The Gravitee Cloud trial also allows you to try Gravitee API Designer.
+NOTE: You can now sign up for a free, time-limited, full EE-grade API Management trial with included Alert Engine, as part of the [free Gravitee Cockpit trial registration](https://cockpit.gravitee.io/register).
+The Gravitee Cockpit trial also allows you to try Gravitee API Designer.

 ## Alert Engine (AE)